burukuru/docs/pages/documentation/11-examples/examples-overview.md

 * A common use-case is to migrate existing SQL data to a graph in Grakn.
 We walk through a simple example of using the migration script as part of the documentation about [SQL migration](../migration/SQL-migration.html)

-* There is a further example of [SQL migration using the Java API](../examples/SQL-migration.html).
+* There is a an additional example of [SQL migration using the Java API](../examples/SQL-migration.html).

 * We also cover SQL migration in a [blog post](https://blog.grakn.ai/populating-mindmapsdb-with-the-world-5b2445aee60c#).

 ### OWL Migration

-For more information about migrating OWL to Grakn, please see the [OWL migration example](./OWL-migration.html).
+For more information about migrating OWL to Grakn using the Java migration API, please see the [OWL migration example](./OWL-migration.html).

 ### Reasoning with Graql

 We use the genealogy dataset to illustrate how to write rules to infer new information from a dataset.
 You can find the example [here](./graql-reasoning.html).

-### Modern
+### Learn Graql

-The [Modern example](./modern.html) is a simple one, designed to test your knowledge of Graql.
+* The [Modern example](./modern.html) is a simple one, designed to test your knowledge of Graql.
+* We have a [simple Pokemon example](./pokemon.html) to illustrate how to form a range of different Graql queries.
+* The [philosophers.gql](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/philosophers.gql) file, also distributed in the Grakn release zip, contains a simple ontology and data, for use as an example.

+## Languages

-### Haskell, R and Python bindings
+### Haskell, R and Python Bindings
 It is possible to extract data from Grakn and use it as a data science tool for analysis.
 You can take the results of a Graql query and store the results in a dataframe or similar structure, for use with Haskell, R or Python.

 * Haskell: This [blog post](https://blog.grakn.ai/grakn-ai-and-haskell-c166c7cc1d23#.9jc7xu79l) is the first in a series of posts about combining GRAKN.AI and Haskell.
 * R and Python: This [blog post](https://blog.grakn.ai/there-r-pandas-in-my-graph-b8b5f40a2f99#) explains and gives a simple example.
 * Python: A further [blog post](https://blog.grakn.ai/grakn-pandas-celebrities-5854ad688a4f#.k5zucfp6f) uses the Python driver to examine our example movie dataset.

-### Pokemon
+### Java Examples

-We have a [simple Pokemon example](./pokemon.html) to illustrate how to form a range of different Graql queries.
+* Use of the core APIs for creating an ontology, adding data and making basic queries is covered in a [blog post](https://blog.grakn.ai/working-with-grakn-ai-using-java-5f13f24f1269#.giljgrjb3).
+* JSON migration: There is an example of using the [Java Migration API](../developing-with-java/migration-api.html) for JSON migration on the [sample-projects repository](https://github.com/graknlabs/sample-projects/tree/master/example-json-migration-giphy) on Github.
+* SQL migration: We have documented an example of [SQL migration using the Java API](../examples/SQL-migration.html).

-The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-pokemon) repo on Github contains a Java project that uses the Java Graph API on the Pokemon data and ontology.
+* Pokemon: The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-pokemon) repo on Github contains a Java project that uses the Java Graph API on Pokemon data and an ontology.

-### Philosophers

-The Grakn repo on Github contains [philosophers.gql](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/philosophers.gql), which contains a simple ontology and data, for use as an example.

-The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-philosophers) repo on Github contains a Java project that uses the Java Graph API on the same Philosophers data and ontology.
+* Philosophers: The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-philosophers) repo on Github contains a Java project that uses the Java Graph API on a Philosophers dataset and ontology.

 ### Moogi Movie Database